mostafawaelshoeip/Frontend-Mentor-QR-code-component-07/README.md

 ```

-My challenge 06 with Frontend Mentor.
+My challenge 07 with Frontend Mentor.

-This is a resposive product preview card.
+This is a resposive QR preview card.

-Created on 6/10/2024
+Created on 7/10/2024

 ```